stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 ./contig_based_taxonomic_assessment_single_end dros_pool
 ```

-This is going to be the slowest part of the pipeline and may take 20-30 min to complete (or longer).
+This is going to be one of the slowest parts of the pipeline and may take 20-30 min to complete (or longer).

 The first thing you should see is the output from the [spades assembler](http://cab.spbu.ru/software/spades/).
 Assemblers like Spades stitch together overlapping short reads into longer contigs.
 This process should take a couple minutes for the number of reads remaining in the `_fuh.fastq` file.
 Spades has verbose output so you will see a lot of information cascade down your screen.